Odd Eggs, Double Yolks, No Yolks, etc.

-QUESTION: Why does my hen lay double yolkers nearly every day.
-I think this is not normal.
+Why does my hen lay double yolkers nearly every day and is it normal?

 DOUBLE YOLK EGGS:

 Double Yolkers appear when ovulation occurs too rapidly, or when one yolk somehow gets "lost" and is joined by the next yolk.
 Double yolkers may be by a pullet whose productive cycle is not yet well synchronized.
 They're occasionally laid by a heavy-breed hen, often as an inherited trait.

 The photo below shows a normal guinea egg on the left and a double yolk guinea egg on the right.
 The double yolker weighed just over 2 ounces.
 It's the only double yolk guinea egg we've ever gotten in the 3 years we've been raising guinea fowl.
 It was laid 23 September 2003 and was one of the last guinea eggs laid before they stopped laying for the winter.
 The egg was 5 months old when this picture was taken and the insides were too dried up to photograph, but there were two yolks in there.
 Maybe next time...